sudile/moodle-block_quickmail/README.md

   Want to message someone outside of your Moodle through Quickmail?
 No problem!
 Just type in their email address and they will receive a copy!

+* **Avoid resend**

+  if the error threshold is reached avoid sending more emails, to use this feature the admin must create a hidden user profile field (Text input).
+Which will be used by the plugin to store the retry count for each user.
+This option should be hidden from all users except the admin and only be changeable by him in case if the error count needs to be reset (in case of a change of user-email or a change in the global email server config).

 ## Contributions

 Contributions of any form are welcome.
 GitHub pull requests are preferred.
 Report any bugs or requests through our GitHub [issue tracker](https://github.com/lsuits/quickmail/issues).